Understanding Protein and Essential Amino Acids for Healing

 Why Amino Acids Matter on a Healing Journey

-“Where do you get your protein?”
+β€œWhere do you get your protein?”

-On the Medical Medium path, this question comes up a lot.
-But the truth is: it’s not protein we need—it’s the essential amino acids that build, repair, and heal.
+On a whole-food, plant-forward healing path, this question comes up a lot.
+But the truth is, it isn’t just about eating more proteinβ€”it’s about how the body can use the amino acids you give it to build, repair, and heal.

 What Are Essential Amino Acids (EAAs)?